I Heard That Noise

-I Heard That Noise is the second studio album by the American singer-songwriter and musician Quickly, Quickly, released on April 18, 2025 through Ghostly.
+I Heard That Noise is the second studio album by the American singer-songwriter and record producer Quickly, Quickly, released on April 18, 2025 through Ghostly.
 It follows his 2021 studio album The Long and Short of It and was completely self-produced and self-written.

 Background and recording

 Quickly, Quickly released his first studio album, The Long and Short of It in 2021.
 It marked a departure from his lo-fi beat-making after he signed with Ghostly.
 He later released an EP, Easy Listening, in 2023.

 Production and composition

 Overview

 The album is primarily an art pop, indie folk, and indie pop album; Melodic Magazine compared it to the work of Mk.gee, Dijon Duenas, Alex G, and Bon Iver.
 Quickly, Quickly, a maximalist, had troubles not making the album seem overproduced and had to strip back some of the drums on many of the tracks to fill them with other, more unique, sounds.
 He also wanted to incorporate long, chopped-up guitar and synth drones in the record.